FREQUENTLY ASKED QUESTIONS

 The beauty of a custom stock is that it can be made exactly to your personal requirements.
 Most factory rifles come with a length of pull in the 13.5"-13.75" range.
 You may want more or less, depending on your physique.
 Adjustable buttplates are available, too, for the utmost in ergonomics.
 Contact one of our customer service representatives for advice on your perfect fit.

-31. What is the difference between an inletted blank and a drop-in?
+31. What is the difference between a flat top, basic inlet, full inlet and a custom drop-in?

 31a.
 How can I tell if my stock is a McMillan?